nshakedsl/PitputitReact/README.md

 Targil 2 (Milestone 1 B) is on branch Milestone1b-
 This project is a React App for chatting between different users.
 We called the website Pitputit, which is similar to the Hebrew word for "to chat" or "to talk".

+Targil 1 (Main) is on branch Main-
+This reposetory, is a web user interface using HTML and CSS.

 ## Authors:
 ![Authors](/client/public/images/Authors.jpeg)
 1. Shaked Solomon